 Alan Dowd, Senior FellowAlan W. Dowd is a Senior Fellow of the Fraser Institute and Senior Editor of Fraser Insight.
-In addition to conducting research into defence and security, he has contributed to the Institute’s Economic Freedom of North America Annual Report.
+Dowd conducts research into defence and security issues, co-authored the report Cybersecurity Challenges for Canada and the United States, has contributed to the Institute’s Economic Freedom of North America Annual Report (EFNA) and helped launch the Institute’s U.S. EFNA Network.
 An award-winning writer, Dowd is a frequent contributor to The American Legion Magazine, Military Officer, The American, The Landing Zone, World Politics Review, and American Outlook.
-In addition, his writing has appeared in the Fraser Forum, Claremont Review of Books, Policy Review, Parameters, Journal of Diplomacy & International Relations, Diplomat & International Canada, World & I, National Post, Baltimore Sun, Washington Times, Washington Examiner, Sacramento Bee, Indianapolis Star, Detroit News, Vancouver Sun, Wall Street Journal Europe, Jerusalem Post, Financial Times Deutschland, and the online editions of the American Interest, National Review, and Weekly Standard.
+In addition, his writing has appeared in Fraser Forum, Claremont Review of Books, Policy Review, Parameters, Journal of Diplomacy & International Relations, Diplomat & International Canada, World & I, National Post, Baltimore Sun, Washington Times, Washington Examiner, Sacramento Bee, Indianapolis Star, Detroit News, Vancouver Sun, Wall Street Journal Europe, Jerusalem Post, Financial Times Deutschland, and the online editions of the American Interest, National Review, and Weekly Standard.
 Dowd is an adjunct professor at Butler University; was a founding member of the Sagamore Institute leadership team, where he continues to hold a senior fellow post; and was director of Hudson Institute’s corporate headquarters.
 He earned a B.A. with departmental high honors from Butler University and an M.A. from Indiana University.

 Stephen T. Easton, Senior FellowStephen T. Easton is a Professor of Economics at Simon Fraser University.
 He received his A.B. from Oberlin College and his Ph.D. from the University of Chicago.
 Recent works published by the Fraser Institute include Privatizing Prisons (editor, 1998), The Costs of Crime: Who Pays and How Much?
 1998 Update (with Paul Brantingham, 1998), and Rating Global Economic Freedom (editor, 1992).
 He was also co-author of A Secondary Schools Report Card for British Columbia (1998), The 1999 Report Card on British Columbia’s Secondary Schools, Boys, Girls, and Grades: Academic Gender Balance in British Columbia’s Secondary Schools (1999), and The 1999 Report Card on Alberta’s High Schools, and continues to advise on the Institute’s series of school report cards.
 His editorials have appeared in many newspapers across the country.